grapestone5321/Kaggle-Courses-Python/README.md

 When Python encounters a ***return*** statement, it exits the function immediately, and passes the value on the right hand side to the calling context.

+Python isn't smart enough to read my code and turn it into a nice English description.

+However, when I write a function, I can provide a description in what's called the docstring.

 - Docstrings

 The docstring is a triple-quoted string (which may span multiple lines) that comes immediately after the header of a function.